jfo/muhblog/src/post/stdwrite.md

 +++ exited with 206 +++
 ```

-You'll notice, that even though I loaded a 32 bit value into the register, and
+> You'll notice, that even though I loaded a 16 bit value into the register
-`r` prefixed registers are 64 bits wide (todo citation), it only looked at the
+> (`0xface`, which is equivalent to `64206`), and `r` prefixed registers are 64
+> bits wide, it only looked at the bottom 8 bits (`0xce` or `206`).
+This leads me
-bottom 8 bits.
-This leads me to believe that error codes must be between 1 and
+> to believe that error codes must be between 1 and 255.
+[It seems as though](http://mazack.org/unix/errno.php) there are only 131 actual specified
-255, is this correct?
-Yes it is. todo citation
+> standard errors, so I am sure this is some ancient magick that limits the
+> enumerated error types to 8 bits from the kernel's perspective.

 Running this without strace, nothing happens, which surprised me, actually.
 I
 thought that `0` was a success code and anything else was an error code.
 This